Myer S. Kripke

 Myer Samuel Kripke (January 21, 1914 – April 11, 2014) was an American rabbi, scholar, and philanthropist.
 He was based in Omaha, Nebraska.

 Early life

 Kripke was born on January 21, 1914 in Toledo, Ohio, to parents Jacob "J. Michael" Kripke and Nettie Kripke (née Goldman).
 Kripke was one of seven children: Harold, Sidney, Albert, Homer, Shirley, and Joseph.
 His father bought and sold containers (bottles, barrels).
 Kripke's parents were from Poland.
 In the 1860s, his family settled in Cleveland, Ohio.

-Kripke and his wife, Dorothy, had three children: American philosopher and logician Saul A. Kripke, Madeline Kripke, a bookseller, editor and authority on dictionaries and slang, and Netta Stern, who was a social worker and psychotherapist.